HR-CMGT/PRG06-vue-workshop/README.md

    div {border: 1px solid black;}
 </css>
 ```
-*note that the CSS is scoped.
+*note that this CSS is scoped.
 This means that these css rules only apply to the HTML template in the same .vue file*

 ## Class syntax